What inclusive mobility solutions can improve the accessibility of public transit? Are they cost-effective? The answer lies with phygital…

 For those who would like to learn more about the very concept of inclusion from a philosophical point of view, you can check out this article:

 For our society to be accessible and inclusive, it first needs to take into account all types of disabilities and to fully acknowledge those who live with them.
-The phrase “don’t just a book to its cover” can perfectly illustrate it.
+The phrase “don’t judge a book by its cover” can perfectly illustrate it.

 It implies that we never know what others face in their everyday lives and that we shouldn’t make assumptions.
 This applies particularly to invisible disabilities, disabilities that aren’t obvious at first glance but that come up only when a person is facing difficulties.